darcien/zdbeam/README.md

 3. Parses world, route, workout, and RoboPacer information
 4. Updates Discord Rich Presence via local IPC connection

+Zwift, Discord, and zdbeam must all be running on the same machine.

+In theory we can have Zwift and Discord run on different machines, have zdbeam run on each machine, have each zdbeam connect to each other via `Node.connect/1` and have Discord RPC over the network.

+I have no need for that at the moment though, so it's unimplemented.

 ## Screenshots

 TBA.